LibrePCB/LibrePCB/apps/README.md

 - LibrePCB itself
 - the LibrePCB command line interface
-- a tool to generate random UUIDs (only for developers)

 The dependencies between applications and static libraries are shown in the [architecture overview diagram](../dev/diagrams/svg/architecture_overview.svg):